Counterfactual Explanations and Algorithmic Recourses for Machine Learning: A Review: Evaluation of counterfactual generation algorithms

 Some of the reviewed papers did not evaluate their algorithm on any of the above metrics.
-They only showed a couple of example input and respective counterfactual datapoints, details about which are available in the full table (see~\cref{sec:full-table}).
+They only showed a couple of example inputs and respective CFEs, details about which are available in the full table (see~\cref{sec:full-table}).